rccordell/feeling-responsive/pages/assignments/fieldbook.md

 ## Assignment Overview:

-+ A portfolio of at least 8 documents, composed in [MultiMarkdown](http://fletcherpenney.net/multimarkdown/)
++ A portfolio of at least 10 documents, composed in [MultiMarkdown](http://fletcherpenney.net/multimarkdown/)
 + Individual work submitted; collaborative development encouraged
-+ Entries due 1 week after the final lab session for a given lab
++ Entries due 1 week after the final session for a given lab
 + Entries will be posted on the course website and be available under [Class Updates](/updates/)
 + At least 3 entries due by Monday, February 19
 + 40% of total grade